 One probability distribution that (under certain specific circumstances that we will concern ourselves with later) does describe the distribution of differences between sample means drawn from a single population is the normal (or Gaussian) distribution.
 It is important that we become familiar with this distribution and its characteristics, as it plays an integral role in the assumptions of many of the analyses that we will learn.
 The normal distribution looks like this:

-All 3 distributions were drawn from a statistical population with μ = 10, and the standard deviation (σ), as indicated on the graphs themselves, varied from 1 to 3.
+All 3 of the above distributions were drawn from a statistical population with μ = 10, and the standard deviation (σ), as indicated on the graphs themselves, varied from 1 to 3.
 If the change in shape of the distribution with increasing variance surprises you, please go back and review the section on descriptive statistics.
 If the animation is not working, or if you wish to view the graphs individually, you can view them HERE.

 The normal distribution is clearly a symmetrical distribution, but not all symmetrical distributions can be considered to be normal.
 While all 3 of the above distributions may appear different, they are, in fact, all identical in one regard.
 The distribution of the observations around the mean is very precisely defined as: